American Thermos Bottle Company Laurel Hill Plant: Plant overview

-The plant was laid out roughly north to south orientation along the Thames River.
-The plant itself is a mixture of interconnected buildings and stand-alone structures.
-The stand-alone structures included three propane sheds (Buildings 63, 64 and 65) that were located near the Human Resources building (Building 86) and its storage shed (Building 30).
-The main structure of the plant was a string of connecting buildings that were erected and integrated into the production and operation of the plant.
-At the north end of the plant was the Research and Development building (Building 87), it was located connected to two large storage buildings (Building 1 and 2).
-On the front of Building 2 was the main offices (Building 85).
-Building 2 is connected to the largest building, the Manufacturing Building (Building 3), which is connected to the Manufacturing Glass House (Building 5) and Glass House 2 (Building 32).
-Building 32 also served as storage building.
-Connected to Building 5 is the Glass House Cullet & Mix House (Number 7) and the Compressor & Auxiliary Generator building (Number 9) at the southern end.
+The Thermos plant was laid out roughly north to south along the Thames River, a mixture of interconnected buildings and stand-alone structures.
+The stand-alone structures included three propane sheds (Buildings 63, 64, and 65) that were located near the Human Resources building (Building 86) and its storage shed (Building 30).
+The main structure was a string of connecting buildings that were integrated into the operation of the plant.
+At the north end was the Research and Development building (Building 87), connected to two large storage buildings (Building 1 and 2).
+The main offices were in (Building 85).
+Building 2 was connected to the Manufacturing Building (Building 3), which was connected to the Manufacturing Glass House (Building 5) and Glass House 2 (Building 32).
+Building 32 also served as a storage building.
+The Glass House Cullet & Mix House (Number 7) and the Compressor & Auxiliary Generator building (Number 9) were connected to Building 5.

-Originally, the plant consisted of the company offices and the large Manufacturing Building.
-The Mason house, which would become the company office was originally constructed in 1861.
-It is a two-story brick Italianate style house that was converted to be used as an office building and significantly modified throughout the years.
-The 1929 addition added a wing that connected it to the metal products building which was built that year.
+The plant consisted of the company offices and the large Manufacturing Building.
+The Mason house became the company office, constructed in 1861.
+It is a two-story brick Italianate style house that was significantly modified over the years.
+A wing was added in 1929 connecting it to the metal products building which was built the same year.
 In 1942, a two-story front addition was added and another addition to the west was added around 1950.
 These additions also resulted in the removal of the cupola, brick chimneys, front entry, and veranda.
-The Manufacturing building, constructed from 1912 to 1913, is three stories high on the river side and two stories on the east.
+The Manufacturing building was constructed from 1912 to 1913, three stories high on the river side and two stories on the east.
 It is divided into 31 bays with pilasters.
 At each end of the building are stairs and elevator towers.
 The structural remains of the original glass house survive as a sub-basement in a one-story extension at the south end of the building.

-The Human Resources and Research and Development buildings were originally constructed around 1912 by the MacKay Copper Process Company.
-The property was acquired in 1923 by the Thermos Company following the foreclosure of the MacKay company.
+The Human Resources and Research and Development buildings were constructed around 1912 by the MacKay Copper Process Company.
+The Thermos Company acquired the property in 1923 following the foreclosure of the MacKay company.
 The Human Resources building was used by the enameling department until its conversion in 1948.
 The Research and Development building was previously the Engineering building.
 A one-story hipped frame gatehouse was constructed in the 1920s.
 The Carpenter Shop (Building 62) was constructed in 1926.
 The Thermos factory completed construction of a storage building in 1929 (Building 2) and another storage building in 1941 (Building 1).
-Glass House 1 (Building 5) was constructed in 1939 and incorporates a warehouse dating from 1930 into its construction.
+Glass House 1 (Building 5) was constructed in 1939 and incorporates a warehouse dating from 1930.
 Glass House 2 was constructed in 1951 and is connected to the Manufacturing Building by a conveyor.